sharetribe/flex-docs/src/docs/concepts-transactions/transaction-process/index.md

 However, quite often it's helpful to start building your process by making slight customizations to the default process.
-Typical minor customizations for transaction process are adding the possibility for a customer to cancel a booking or a booking request, changing the marketplace commission percentage or editing the contents of the email templates used for the notifications.
+Typical minor customizations for transaction process are adding the possibility for a customer to cancel a booking or a booking request, adding operator transitions, or editing the contents of the email templates used for the notifications.

 ![An example transaction process with instant booking and customer cancellation](./tx-process-instabook-customer-cancel.png)